BA MAJOR & MINOR

 - Bob Strain Individual Instruction: Piano

-- Natalya Weinstein Appalachian Music Landscapes, Klezmer ensemble, String Band, Individual Instruction: Fiddle
+- Natalya Weinstein Appalachian Music Soundscapes, Klezmer ensemble, String Band, Individual Instruction: Fiddle

 Traditional Music & Dance